liamcottle/reticulum-meshchat/README.md

 ## TODO

-- [ ] make sure web ui can run in offline environment, so host tailwind/vue locally
 - [ ] allow passing in a custom Reticulum config file via cli args
 - [ ] allow generating identity in python if rnid util is not available
 - [ ] send images from web ui